cohure/CHR2025-website/README.md

-# CHR 2024
+# CHR website

-Website for the 2024 edition of the Computational Humanities Research conference.
+Template website for the Computational Humanities Research conference.
 The website is built on top of the [Hugo](https://gohugo.io/) static site generator.
 Below are some pointers to get you started with the website.